Children between 16 and 20

 - 16 years old until the 31 August following their 16th birthday, or

 - 16 or 17 years old who is registered for work, education or training in certain circumstances

-- Under 20 years and in full-time further education or approved training, so long as this commenced before the age of 19.
-(Even if such a course finishes, the young person can still be classed as a 'qualifying young person' if enrolled or accepted onto another such course).
+- Under 20 years and in full-time non-advanced education or approved training, so long as this commenced before the age of 19.

 A 'Qualifying Young Person' for Universal Credit child element is someone who has reached the age of 16 but not 20, up to but not including:

 - the 1 September following their 16th birthday; or